EMODnet/EMODnet-Biology-Phytoplankton-Greater-BalticSea/README.md

 Distinction between ‘complete’ and ‘incomplete’ datasets was made based on the description of the datasets in the meta-information, and checked using the relation between sampling effort and number of species found.
 The latter showed a good overall correspondence for the ‘complete’ datasets, although some datasets focusing on estuarine areas had a relatively modest number of taxa found for a relatively large sampling effort.

 ## More information:
+### References

+Flanders Marine Institute (2020).
+The intersect of the Exclusive Economic Zones and IHO sea areas, version 4.
+Available online at https://www.marineregions.org/.https://doi.org/10.14284/402

+Salvador Fernández-Bejarano, Lennert Schepers (2020).
+EMODnetBiologyMaps: Creates ggplot maps with the style of EMODnet.
+R package version 0.0.1.0.
+Integrated data products created under the European Marine Observation Data Network (EMODnet) Biology project (EASME/EMFF/2017/1.3.1.2/02/SI2.789013), funded by the by the European Union under Regulation (EU) No 508/2014 of the European Parliament and of the Council of 15 May 2014 on the European Maritime and Fisheries Fund, https://github.com/EMODnet/EMODnetBiologyMaps

+WoRMS Editorial Board (2021).
+World Register of Marine Species.
+Available from https://www.marinespecies.org at VLIZ.
+Accessed 2021-03-01. doi:10.14284/170

 ### Citation and download link
 This product should be cited as: